pragmint/open-practices/capabilities-maturity-assessment.md

 ### [Transformational Leadership](/capabilities/transformational-leadership.md)

 1. **Crisis Management:** The organization is in a state of crisis or chaos, requiring leaders to take a direct and hands-on approach.
 Leaders focus on short-term goals, with limited opportunities to communicate a clear long-term vision or inspire team members.
 2. **Transactional Leadership:** Leaders focus on managing scenarios that deviate from the norm.
-They prioritize meeting urgent goals and objectives, providing clear direction and guidance to team members.They begin to communicate a vision and hold team members accountable for working toward common goals.
+They prioritize meeting urgent goals and objectives, providing clear direction and guidance to team members.
+They begin to communicate a vision and hold team members accountable for working toward common goals.
 3. **Supportive Leadership:** Leaders work closely with team members to develop their skills and abilities, sometimes exhibiting other transformational leadership behaviors like clear vision, inspirational communication, intellectual stimulation, and personal recognition.
 4. **Transformational Leadership:** Leaders create a culture of trust, empowerment, and autonomy, consistently demonstrating all five dimensions of transformational leadership: clear vision, inspirational communication, intellectual stimulation, support, and personal recognition.